Dauer Sportwagen

 Dauer Sportwagen GmbH was a German automotive company founded by former racing driver Jochen Dauer in Nuremberg.
 Initially founded as Jochen Dauer Racing in 1987, the racing team had several years of participation in the German Supercup and European Interserie championships, as well as occasional runs in the World Sports-Prototype Championship and Camel GT Championships with the Porsche 962.
 Following the demise of sports prototype racing in the early 1990s, Dauer Racing GmbH was created to begin limited production of road cars, including a road-legal version of the 962, known as the Dauer 962 Le Mans, which later went on to win the 1994 24 Hours of Le Mans.
 Once changing to Dauer Sportwagen, the company sold a continuation of the Bugatti EB110.
-The company went bankrupt in 2008 and parts for the EB110 were transferred to Toscana-Motors GmbH.
+The company went bankrupt in 2008 and parts for the EB110 were transferred to Toscana-Motors GmbH, with the intellectual property pertaining to the 962 bought by a Luxembourg-based company.